Day trip to Cistercian Monastery Heiligenkreuz

 He leads us through the cloister and shows us the death chapel and the Annakapelle in the inner monastery area.
 In the collegiate church he tells us about the founding of the church and how Robert of Molesme founded the Order and Bernard of Clairvaux made him known.
 He shows us how different the works are that monks practice in Heiligenkreuz Abbey.
 In the sacristy, we see works of art created by monks of the monastery.
 Even today, a monk living in Heiligenkreuz Abbey produces his works of art, sculptures and furnishings for the public spaces of the monastery.

-After our tour, at the end of our tour, we stop at the beautifully carved choir stalls of the collegiate church, where Brother Nikolaus shows us one of the hymn books.
-He picks it up from below, puts it on the choir bench and hits the book cover so that it pops.
-Then he looks at me mischievously and asks: "Do you know where the saying 'open a book' comes from?"
-It is easy to guess that it has to do with his behavior.
-And he explains: “The books are closed on the side with a narrow metal buckle and can only be opened if the book pages are close together.
-So the monks have to open the books that way. ”
+After our tour, we stop at the beautifully carved choir stalls of the monastery church at the end of our tour of the Cistercian monastery of Heiligenkreuz, where Frater Nikolaus shows us one of the hymn books.
+He picks it up from below, puts it on the choir pew and hits the book cover with a loud bang.
+Then he looks at me mischievously and asks, "Do you know where the phrase 'open a book' comes from?"
+It's easy to guess that it has something to do with his behavior.
+And he explains: “The books are closed on the side with a tight metal buckle and can only be opened when the book pages are close together.
+Therefore the monks must open the books in this way.”

-After our tour of the Heiligenkreuz Abbey, we received interesting, astonishing and surprising insights into the life of today's monks and will certainly see life in the monastery with new eyes in the future.
-And as it should be, after our visit we still stay in the monastery tavern, where we conclude our visit to the monks in the monastery Heiligenkreuz a hearty Brotzeit relish.
+After our tour of the Cistercian Abbey of Heiligenkreuz, we gained interesting, amazing and surprising insights into the life of today's monks and will certainly see life in the monastery with different eyes in the future.
+And as it should be, after our visit we make a stop in the monastery tavern, where we end our visit with the monks in the monastery of Heiligenkreuz for a hearty drink snack relish.

 The most comfortable way is by car.
 You can book a rental car * here.